chef/chef-web-docs/chef_master/source/api_automate.rst

 **Parameters**

-The following Parameters are for scenario 1 (listed above).
+The following parameters are for scenario 1 (listed above).

 +-------------+------------+-------------------------------------------------+---------------------------+
 | Parameter   | Type       | Description                                     | Default                   |